ICASSP-2020-Robustness-Tutorial/Robust-Detection/README.md

 For the two-hypotheses case, the LFDs are independent of the cost funtion and the detection threshold.
 That is, they joinitly minimize all f-divergences.
 Hence, the LFDs in the two-hypotheses only depend on the uncertainty model.
 The repository provides Python and MATLAB implementations of an efficient algorithm for calculating these LFDs given upper and lower density bounds.

 For the multi-hypotheses case this independence no longer holds.
-Hence, the LDSs are calculated for a particular cost function and threshold.
+Hence, the LFDs are calculated for a particular cost function and threshold.
 The latter translate into an f-dissimilarity, which is then minimized under density band constraints.
 The repositoy provides Python, MATLAB and C implementations for an efficient algorithm for this task.